NVIDIA/OpenSeq2Seq/docs/sources/source/index.rst

 **Main features**:

 * Modular design and flexible configuration makes it easy to build new encoder-decoder models
+* efficient mixed-precision training on GPUs
 * multi-GPU and multi-node training
-* efficient mixed-precision training on GPUs.

 To install this toolkit, look at :ref:`installation instructions <installation>`.
 For more detailed tutorials you can look into :ref:`in-depth tutorials <in_depth>` section.